wilmer88/fatboi-mongo/app/README.md

 # Unit 17 Nosql Homework: Workout Tracker
 given by BCS coding bootcamp.

- Fitness tracker app where the user can keep track of  exersises done with a graph past exersises.
+ Fitness tracker app where the user can keep track of the exersises completed, allows users to add exersises,  and see their data shown via chart.
- The bugs in this app are the routs are not working correctly.